 Q: Could I fail a urinalysis test?

-A: Because our products are full spectrum, there is a trace of THC (within the state and federal guidelines and limits).
+A: Because our products are whole spectrum, there is a trace of THC (within the state and federal guidelines and limits).
 A urinalysis will only detect the presence of THC, not the amount.
 Therefore, if you require a UA for employment, beware that it is possible to fail an analysis.
 However, you can inform a tester that you are taking CBD.

 Q: I see "mg" on my tincture.
 What does that mean?